If you’ve been running for years but are wondering if now you’re too old to jog, here is some striking information you can’t ignore.

 This was something her trim body was used to; why suddenly stop, even if she was getting older?

-“Seniors who are already jogging do not need to walk instead for safety reasons,” says Monica Charlton, certified personal trainer and Silver Sneakers certified trainer at All Inclusive Health, a personal training studio in New Orleans.
+“Seniors who are already jogging do not need to walk instead for safety reasons,” says Monica Charlton, certified personal trainer and Silver Sneakers certified trainer out of New Orleans.

 “Elderly runners are more efficient at walking than their counterparts who do not run.